-This project you have worked on with your other half Lisa Did you have moments when you literally had to take breaks from one another?
+This project you have worked one is with your other half Lisa Did you have moments when you literally had to take breaks from one another?

-With you guys was there an understanding?
-Because in one way, you guys are so close that you can say things others can’t say?
+Was there an understanding with you guys, because in one way, you are so close that you can say things others can’t?